atifrahman/Hawk_Q/README.md

 k-mer counting can be done using a modified version of the tool JELLYFISH provided in the 'supplements' folder with HAWK.
-All of the steps mentioned above can be performed by installing this version of JELLYFISH and then running the script 'countKmers' in supplements with necessary modifications.
+All of the steps mentioned above can be performed by installing this version of JELLYFISH and then running the script 'q_countKmers' in supplements with necessary modifications.
+Note that: Perl should be installed.

 The version provided assumes reads from each sample is in a separate directory and prefixes of all directories containing reads is `Reads`.
 For example reads from